 Watch & Clock Bulletin Submission Guidelines

 The Watch & Clock Bulletin presents horological history and research as well as technical and human interest articles.
-The publication process takes an average of 6–12 months from initial submission to publication depending on the quality of the writing, time for review and author revisions, subject matter, and availability of space.
+The publication process takes an average of 6–12 months from the initial submission to publication, depending on the quality of the writing, time for review and author revisions, subject matter, and availability of space.
+Adherence to the following guidelines is the responsibility of the author and required for publication consideration.
+NAWCC members as well as nonmembers are invited to send submissions.

 Text must be submitted to email@example.com in a Word doc; PDFs and handwritten manuscripts are not accepted.